Grifols sinks another 11% in the stock market

 Moody’s bases its decision on the fact that there is an “execution risk” in the sale of the 20% stake in its Chinese subsidiary Shanghai Raas, an operation that is vital for the group to meet its 2025 maturities, and also “ governance considerations” and its “organizational complexity”.

-Moody’s decision contrasts with the decision of its competitor Standard & Poor’s (S&P), which a few weeks ago maintained the rating with a stable outlook, although it recognized that “additional unfounded accusations by short sellers” could harm “market sentiment in the short term” and affect the company’s position in the credit markets.
+Moody’s decision contrasts with the decision of its competitor Standard & Poor’s (S&P), which a few weeks ago maintained the rating with a stable outlook, although it recognized that “additional unfounded accusations by short sellers” might harm “market sentiment in the short term” and affect the company’s position in the credit markets.

 Gotham City, for its part, questions the accounts of Haema, a company that has plasma centers in Germany, which is owned by Scranton (the investment holding company owned by the Grifols family) but which the pharmaceutical company consolidates in its accounts, since it controls its management, buys all its plasma and has an option to acquire it.